-24 Alternatively, the official could be predicting whether a person would receive two benefits for six months, three benefits for four months, and the like.
+34 Alternatively, the official could be predicting whether a person would receive two benefits for six months, three benefits for four months, and the like.
 As noted above, all are equivalent under the Rule's definition of "public charge."

-at 41,321.

-90. DHS is correct that its new standard for public-charge determinations is "inherently subjective."
-For several reasons, the Public Charge Rule's framework would lead to admissibility determinations that will not be consistent or predictable:
+- 93. Even DHS admits that public-charge determinations under the Rule will be "inherently subjective," "will vary," and will "not [be] governed by clear data regarding whether any given alien subject to [the] determination is more likely than not to receive public benefits" for more than 12 months.
+Final Rule, 84 Fed.
+Reg. at 41,315, 41,397.
+DHS even disavows any obligation to interpret the public-charge inadmissibility ground in a manner that provides fair notice to noncitizens or prevents arbitrary enforcement.
+Instead, DHS simply states that, "fundamentally, as it relates to vagueness, [critics'] quarrel is with Congress, not with DHS."
+Id. at 41,321. - 94.
+DHS is correct that its new standard for public-charge determinations is "inherently subjective."
+For several reasons, the Public Charge Rule's framework would lead to admissibility determinations that will not be consistent or predictable: - a.

-a.
 Application of the Public Charge Rule depends on subjective and unpredictable guesswork by immigration officials because admissibility determinations under the Rule would not in most instances be based on noncitizens' current benefit usage.
 As mentioned previously, the Welfare Reform Act bars most noncitizens without LPR status (i.e., the types of people who might be subject to a public-charge determination) from receiving most, if not all, of the enumerated public benefits.
 See 8 U.S.C. §§ 1611, 1621(a), (d), 1641(b).
 The Public Charge Rule therefore would require USCIS officials to project whether and how noncitizens would live their lives differently from how they currently do if and when they obtain LPR status or U.S. citizenship.
-Immigration officials would vary widely in how they engage in this inherently speculative analysis.
+Immigration officials would vary widely in how they engage in this inherently speculative analysis. - b.

-b.
 The Rule's extensive list of factors of different weights exacerbates the potential arbitrariness of the public-charge determination.
 The Rule fails to provide a meaningful framework for how "negative" and "positive" factors may weigh against one another, as well as how many non-heavily-weighted factors a person must have (or how strong those factors must be) to outweigh a "heavily weighted" factor.
 With so many disparate factors at play, immigration officials largely would be left to their own discretion anytime an applicant exhibits a mix of positive and negative factors.

-c.
-Several of the enumerated benefits programs have income-eligibility thresholds above the 125-percent-FPG income level that the Public Charge Rule considers a positive factor.25 The Rule, however, offers no guidance on how USCIS should assess a noncitizen's likelihood of becoming a public charge when her income qualifies as a positive factor but she nonetheless would be financially eligible for some of the enumerated benefits.
+- c.
+Several of the enumerated benefits programs have income-eligibility thresholds above the 125-percent-FPG income level that the Public Charge Rule considers a positive factor.35 The Rule, however, offers no guidance on how USCIS should assess a noncitizen's likelihood of becoming a public charge when her income qualifies as a positive factor but she nonetheless would be financially eligible for some of the enumerated benefits. - d.

-d.
 Setting the ultimate threshold for being deemed a "public charge" at a de minimis level compounds the arbitrariness of the Rule.
-Sudden changes in individual circumstances have the potential to cause both citizens and noncitizens in the United States to rely on public-benefit programs temporarily, and DHS's framework does not cabin officials' discretion to hypothesize such scenarios.26 A noncitizen who earns an income above 125 percent FPG at the time that he or she attempts to adjust status might lose that job during subsequent economic downturns and struggle to find new work for a period of time.
-A serious illness that arises after a noncitizen becomes an LPR could quickly deplete assets that were adequate for that noncitizen's needs when he or she was
+Sudden changes in individual circumstances have the potential to cause both citizens and noncitizens in the United States to rely on public-benefit programs temporarily, and DHS's framework does not cabin officials' discretion to hypothesize such scenarios.36 A noncitizen who earns an